ACCESSIBILITY IS BOTH ESSENTIAL AND USEFUL

 IT’S BETTER FOR SOCIETY AND EVERYONE.

 Accessible online content means that everyone is included—no one is left out of receiving your message.
-Inclusive messages means that we can all participate and receive the same information.
+This means that we can all participate and receive the same information.
 It benefits society by allowing more people to be actively involved, contributing their ideas and point of views.

 IT MAKES SENSE FINANCIALLY.